trozware/troznet/_posts/2015-03-10-workflow-for-writing-a-post.md

 layout: post
 permalink: /workflow-for-writing-a-post/
 tags:
-  - Jekyll
+  - jekyll
-  - Markdown
+  - markdown
-  - Web
+  - web
 ---

 So here is where I need to get used to Jekyll and how things are done.